By Johnny Griffith

 Johnny: What has been your best memory so far in your musical journey?

 Colton: Playing main stage House of Blues in Dallas, no doubt.
 I had a blues band a few years ago called Colton & the 45’s, and it was so awesome, the place was packed.
 It was probably the biggest gig I’ve ever had.
 Sitting side stage I was so nervous I was shaking, but when it came my turn it was like I just floated out there.
 I didn’t sleep the entire night, I was on such a high.
 I’ll never forget the feeling.
 I can remember we played a slow blues tune, and somewhere in the middle of the song we brought it real down low.
+In addition, we advise you to store all your data on a separate, remote server.
+This also applies to the data of your customers, you must protect it to avoid information leakage.
+Websites collect a lot of information about users, their names. payment information and so on.
+If you own financial or casino sites, this is especially true for you.
+Everyone who comes to you to play online keno or poker must be sure of safety.
 I hit one of those bends I could feel it in my knees, then I guess it hit the crowd because everyone went crazy at that moment.
 I didn’t feel like myself; it really didn’t even feel like I was the one playing; it was just happening.
 After the song I turned to my bassist Mike Pope and was like, “Did you feel that?”
 He said he thought everyone did.

 Johnny: Where can people find you performing over the next couple of months?